Contents

 exec uvicorn app.main:app --host 0.0.0.0 --port 8000

-Migrations should be backward-compatible with the currently running application code.
-Deploy schema changes that add new structures first, then deploy the code that uses them, then deploy migrations that remove old structures.
-This “expand-contract” pattern prevents downtime during rolling deployments.
+Migrations should stay backward compatible with the app code that is live.
+Deploy schema changes that add new structures first.
+Then deploy the code that uses them.
+Then deploy migrations that remove old structures.
+This “expand-contract” pattern stops downtime during rolling deploys.